anaspxr/anaspxr/README.md

 <h3> 🙂 About Me </h3>

 -    👨‍💻 Currently Working as an intern
--    📖 Currently working on a fullstack e-commerce project.
+-    📖 Currently mastering TypeScript!
--    🎯 My goal is to master the MERN Stack!!
+-    🎯 My goal is to master the MERN Stack!

 <br>